-- 3.1.1 Primary Obligation of Licensees.
+- 3.1.1.
+Primary Obligation of Licensees.
 Licensees shall at all times recognize that their primary obligation is to protect the safety, health, property, and welfare of the public.
-If their professional judgment is overruled under circumstances where the safety, health, property, or welfare of the public is endangered, they shall notify their employer or client and/or such other authority as may be appropriate. - 3.1.2 Ethical Conduct.
-Licensees shall conduct the practice of architecture, engineering, and land surveying in an ethical manner and shall be familiar with appropriate, recognized codes of architecture, engineering, and land surveying ethics. - 3.1.3 Responsibility for Seal.
-Licensees shall be the only individuals authorized to use their own seals and shall be personally and professionally responsible and accountable for the care, custody, control, and use of their seals. - 3.1.3.1 Responsibility for Monument Caps.
-A professional land surveyor shall be held reasonably responsible for maintaining control of any unused monument caps bearing his/her license number. - 3.1.4 Work Product Must Be Safe and Meet Generally Accepted Standards.
-Licensees shall approve and seal only those design documents and surveys that are prepared with applied technical knowledge and skills that provide safety for public health, property, and welfare in conformity with generally accepted architectural, engineering, and surveying standards. - 3.1.5 Maintenance of Confidentiality.
-Licensees shall not reveal confidential facts, data, or information obtained in a professional capacity without prior consent except as authorized or required by law. - 3.1.6 Caliber of Association.
-Licensees shall not permit the use of their name or firm name nor associate in business ventures with any person or firm that they have reason or should have reason to believe is engaged in fraudulent or dishonest business or professional practices. - 3.1.7 Cooperation with Board Investigations.
-Licensees having knowledge of, and/or involvement in, any alleged violation of any of Title12, Article 25, Parts 1, 2, and 3, C.R.S., or the Board's rules, shall cooperate with any investigation initiated by the Board and furnish such information or assistance as may be requested. - 3.1.8 Compliance with Applicable Laws, Regulations, and Codes.
+If their professional judgment is overruled under circumstances where the safety, health, property, or welfare of the public is endangered, they shall notify their employer or client and/or such other authority as may be appropriate. - 3.1.2.
+Ethical Conduct.
+Licensees shall conduct the practice of architecture, engineering, and land surveying in an ethical manner. - 3.1.3.
+Responsibility for Seal.
+Licensees shall be the only individuals authorized to use their own seals and shall be personally and professionally responsible and accountable for the care, custody, control, and use of their seals. - 3.1.3.1.
+Responsibility for Monument Caps.
+A professional land surveyor shall be held reasonably responsible for maintaining control of any unused monument caps bearing his/her license number. - 3.1.4.
+Work Product Must Be Safe and Meet Generally Accepted Standards.
+Licensees shall approve and seal only those design documents and surveys that are prepared with applied technical knowledge and skills that provide safety for public health, property, and welfare in conformity with generally accepted architectural, engineering, and surveying standards. - 3.1.5.
+Maintenance of Confidentiality.
+Licensees shall not reveal confidential facts, data, or information obtained in a professional capacity without prior consent except as authorized or required by law. - 3.1.6.
+Caliber of Association.
+Licensees shall not permit the use of their name or firm name nor associate in business ventures with any person or firm that they have reason or should have reason to believe is engaged in fraudulent or dishonest business or professional practices. - 3.1.7.
+Cooperation with Board Investigations.
+Licensees having knowledge of, and/or involvement in, any alleged violation of any of Title12, Article 25, Parts 1, 2, and 3, C.R.S., or the Board's rules, shall cooperate with any investigation initiated by the Board and furnish such information or assistance as may be requested. - 3.1.8.
+Compliance with Applicable Laws, Regulations, and Codes.
 Licensees shall exercise appropriate skill, care, and judgment in the application of federal, state, and local laws, regulations, and codes in the rendering of professional services and in the performance of their professional duties.
-It will be deemed a violation of these rules if a licensee violates local, state or federal laws or statutes that relate to the practice of Architecture, engineering, or land surveying. - 3.2 Licensees Shall Perform Services Only in the Areas of Their Competence.
+It will be deemed a violation of these rules if a licensee violates local, state or federal laws or statutes that relate to the practice of architecture, engineering, or land surveying. - 3.1.9.
+Reporting Felony Convictions.
+Licensees shall inform the Board, in a manner set forth by the Board, within forty-five (45) days of the conviction of the licensee of a felony under the laws of any State or of the United States. - (a) The conviction of the licensee of a felony under the laws of any State or of the United States is grounds for discipline pursuant to Sections 12-25-108(1)(c), 12-25-208(1)(c), and 12-25-308(1)(c) C.R.S.